| Were

 rather than the range.
 Too much orange can make skin look gray

+and sluggish.
 Green – blue is a way

 to make a lipstick more dramatic - deeper.
 Try to stay clear of